Don Juan (Ernesto Ponzio song)

 Don Juan – or Don Juan (el taita del barrio) – is an Argentine tango, whose music was composed (at least in his greater part) by Ernesto Ponzio, and lyrics written afterwards by Ricardo Podestá.
-Jorge Luis Borges referred to his friend Poncio's composition as "one of the earliest and best tangos".
+Jorge Luis Borges referred to his friend Ponzio's composition as "one of the earliest and best tangos".

 It was composed in 1898 or later, and the oldest known recording comes from 1910.
 It was registered with SADAIC in 1941 (the Society had been founded less than a decade before).